Bentzi Gopstein

+He is listed with his name spelled in several variations on the sanctions list of the U.S. Department of the Treasury.

 Kahanism

-Gopstein is a student of Meir Kahane and an adherent of Kahanism, the ideology named for and developed by him and promoted by his banned Kach party in Israel.
-Kach incited to racism and advocated the expulsion of Arabs from Israel and the Palestinian Territories, and Gopstein praised the 1994 Cave of the Patriarchs massacre committed by fellow Kach member Baruch Goldstein.
+Gopstein is a student of Meir Kahane and an adherent of Kahanism, the ideology named for and developed by Kahane and promoted by his banned Kach party in Israel.
+Kach incited to racism and advocated the expulsion of Arabs from Israel and the Palestinian Territories.
+Gopstein praised the 1994 Cave of the Patriarchs massacre committed by fellow Kach member Baruch Goldstein.
 He has participated in memorials to Kahane.

 Shortly after Kahane's 1990 assassination, Gopstein was arrested, and then released, in a case involving the unsolved murder of an Arab couple.
 In 1994, Gopstein was assigned to administrative detention as a result of his involvement with Kahane's then-banned organization.

 In 2015, in a tape-recorded talk, Gopstein justified burning down churches based on the religious teachings against idolatry by 12th-century Jewish philosopher and scholar Maimonides.
 Later that year, he advocated expelling Christians from Israel and banning celebration of Christmas there.

+In 2017, Gopstein and Itamar Ben Gvir sued journalist Yoaz Hendel who called them draft-dodgers saying they wanted to join the IDF but the army "... did not want two guys who it was feared would try to stir up unrest among soldiers and turn them into extreme right-wingers like themselves.
+They were known to be trouble-makers and the IDF did not want to mess with them".

 Hemla

-Gopstein has served as public relations director of Hemla, a publicly funded non-profit.
+Gopstein has served as public relations director of Hemla ("Mercy"), a publicly funded non-profit.
 For many years, Hemla focused on "saving the daughters of Israel" from mixed marriages with Arab men, and received up to $175,000 each year from the state between 2005 and 2013.
 Part of the public funding went to Gopstein's salary.
-While some considered Hemla to be focused on keeping Jewish women from dating Arab men, Gopstein described the charter of the Hemla in an interview with Haaretz:
+While some considered Hemla to be focused on keeping Jewish women from dating non-Jewish men, Gopstein described the charter of the Hemla in an interview with Haaretz: